opetchey/ttl_website/content/posts/2019-03-03-making-an-effective-enquiry.md

 * Be explicit about the funding source(s) you have in mind.
 Link to the funding scheme web pages you have identified.
 * Begin enquiries at least one month before any deadlines; more time may be needed in many cases.

-Many enquiries Owen receives do to adequately address the third point... i.e. fit is unclear and/or weak.
+Many enquiries Owen receives do not adequately address the third point... i.e. fit is unclear and/or weak.
 If you would like advice from Owen about who at UZH, in Zurich, or further afield might be a better fit, please lead with suggestions of such people/groups/laboratories, each with rationale, and Owen would be happy to provide feedback.

 Many enquiries also do not adequately address the third or fourth point.